AdobeDocs/commerce-xd-kits/src/pages/index.md

 ### Collaboration Tutorial

-In this introductory tutorial, you’ll understand the variety of ways you and your stakeholders can interact throughout the design to development process.
+In this introductory tutorial, you’ll learn the variety of ways you and your stakeholders can interact throughout the design to development process.

 * [View Tutorial](https://www.adobe.com/products/xd/learn/get-started-xd-collaboration.html)